 If there is a distribution of pieces to some, but not all, addresses on a route, pieces are returned to the delivery unit for use in computing the postage due.
 First-Class Mail prices are applied to matter that would require First-Class Mail postage if mailed.
-For other matter, if the piece weighs less than 16 ounces, the applicable single-piece First-Class Mail or Priority Mail price based on the weight of the piece is applied, or an applicable Package Services price is applied, whichever is lower.
-If the piece weighs 16 ounces or more, the Package Services price is applied.
+For other matter, if the piece weighs less than 16 ounces, the applicable single-piece First-Class Mail or Priority Mail price based on the weight of the piece is applied, or Standard Post or an applicable Package Services price is applied, whichever is lower.
+If the piece weighs 16 ounces or more, the Standard Post or applicable Package Services price is applied.